Also called: Somnambulism

 - Make sure your child's bedroom is quiet, cozy, and comfortable for sleeping.
 Keep the noise down while kids are trying to sleep (at bedtime and naptime).

 The next time you see your nighttime wanderer, don't panic.
-Just steer your child back to the safety and comfort of his or her bed.
+Just steer your child back to the safety and comfort of their bed.